 The story of the Canberra and Goulburn Archdiocese is largely one of Irish settlement.
-It began in 1813 when, explorers, having crossed the Blue Mountains, villages, churches and pubs began to be established throughout the region.
-Fifteen years later, in 1828, there were only 1,141 residents in the district: 80% were convicts, 36% were Catholic and only 1/3 were female.
+It began in 1813, when explorers, having crossed the Blue Mountains, villages, churches and pubs began to be established throughout the region.
+Fifteen years later, in 1828, there were only 1,141 residents in the district: 80 percent were convicts, 36 percent were Catholic and only one third were female.

 Things began to change in 1844, when Caroline Chisholm brought young Irish women ‘up country’ for employment.
 Bishop John Bede Polding exercised his influence for more than 40 years as schools were built and churches were consecrated at Yass, Goulburn and Queanbeyan.

 The first Bishop of the Goulburn Diocese, Bishop Patrick Geoghegan was appointed on March 10, 1864.
 Unfortunately, he died almost two months later on May 9, 1864 before ever setting eyes on Goulburn or taking up his seat.
 In April 1867 Bishop Lanigan was finally appointed.